 Implementing the new competencies will take time.
 A timeline for rollout over the next year is being established.
 There is considerable work to do internally at COTBC to move forward on integrating the new competencies into our regulatory programs.
 A sound implementation plan will determine an effective date for the new competencies.

-The College has partnered with the other OT regulators in Canada to develop an e-learning module anticipated for launch in June 2022 to help registrants familiarize themselves with the competencies and understand how to apply them to their practice.
+The College has partnered with the other OT regulators in Canada to develop an e-learning module anticipated for launch soon to help registrants familiarize themselves with the competencies and understand how to apply them to their practice.

 Why is this new set of competencies important?